Sultana's Dream (film): Production

 In 2012, Herguera launched a crowdfunded workshop series in India focused on Sultana's Dream by Rokeya Hossain.
 The director later received a screenwriting grant from the Basque government to develop a film based on Hossain's work.

 Each of the film's three parts was created using a different animation technique.
 Portions of the narrative centered on Inés are animated with ink and watercolor, shadow puppets tell the story of Rokeya Hossain, and the fictional Ladyland is animated using mendhi.

 Release

 Sultana's Dream screened as a work-in-progress at the 2023 Annecy International Animation Film Festival.
 The completed film premiered on 24 September 2023 at the San Sebastián International Film Festival, where it was awarded the Basque Film Award and the award for the Best Basque Screenplay.
 The film was released nationwide in Spain on 17 November.

+For home video, Cartuna released the film on Blu-ray in 2025, including a number of Herguera's short films as bonus features.

+The film released on 16 January 2026 in theaters of Bangladesh.

 Reception

 Box office

 Sultana's Dream grossed $7,867 during the film's theatrical release in Spain.